How to encourage others at work without undermining your success

 Even a “drive-by” comment as you walk past their door, something like, “Hey Boyd, loved the reminders in the email this morning!” will help to lift someone’s day without hurting your success (1 Thessalonians 5:11).

 What kind word can you share with a colleague today?
-Tell us in the chat
+Tell us in the comments

 * Be careful about cross-sex encouragement.
 A well-meaning text or caring inquiry can easily be misinterpreted as romantic or sexual interest.
-Be very careful keep your words and nonverbals from being flirty if you are married.
+Be very careful keep your words and nonverbals from being flirty, especially if you are married.

 Resources